 Uncontrolled fires pose a danger to wildlife, property, infrastructure, the environment and potentially, human life.
-They can be a significant and prolonged draw on fire service resources and may compromise our ability to respond to other incidents such as road traffic collisions or domestic fires.
+They can be a significant and prolonged draw on fire service resources and may compromise our ability to respond to other serious incidents such as road traffic collisions or structural fires.

 The burning of waste is an illegal practice and is an offence under the Waste Management Act 1996, the Air Pollution Act 1987 and the Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009.

-In addition, a farmer must call 999 or 112 immediately prior to conducting a controlled burn so as to ensure that the Fire Service is not needlessly mobilised to the fire as a result of calls from concerned members of the public.
-The emergency call centre will only accept calls from those who have notified the local authority accordingly and are otherwise entitled to burn agricultural green waste.
-A follow-up call must be made upon completion of the controlled burn.
+Anyone carrying out controlled burning of living vegetation must ring 999/112 immediately beforehand so as to ensure that the Fire Service is not needlessly mobilised to the fire as a result of calls from concerned members of the public.
+A follow up call must be made upon completion of the controlled burn.

-The following fire safety precautions should be considered if controlled burning is necessary:
+The following fire safety precautions should be considered if controlled burning is deemed necessary:

 - Burning should be commenced as early as possible in the day.

-- A suitable fire break should be made around the area/waste to be burned.
+- A suitable fire break should be made around the area to be burned.

-- Check the weather forecast and do not burn in exceptionally dry conditions.
+- Check the weather forecast and do not burn in exceptionally dry or windy conditions.

-- If fires get out of control and poses a risk to buildings or woodlands, call the Fire Brigade immediately by dialling 999 or 112.
+- If fires get out of control and pose a risk to buildings or woodlands, call the Fire Brigade immediately by dialling 999 or 112.

 - Before leaving the area, make sure that the fire is completely out.